Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/how-to-update-slot-settings.md

 | [```SetSerialNumberButtonVisible()```](xref:Yubico.YubiKey.Otp.Operations.UpdateSlot.SetSerialNumberButtonVisible*) | [```ProtectLongPressSlot()```](xref:Yubico.YubiKey.Otp.Operations.UpdateSlot.ProtectLongPressSlot*) |
 | [```SetDormant()```](xref:Yubico.YubiKey.Otp.Operations.UpdateSlot.SetDormant*) | |

-> [!NOTE]
-> There is no way to retrieve the settings of an OTP slot configuration.
+There is no way to retrieve the settings of an OTP slot configuration.
 Therefore, when you use ```UpdateSlot```, you’re resetting every setting.
 For example, if you intend to add a carriage return to the slot configuration and only call ```SetAppendCarriageReturn()```, all other settings will revert to their default states.

+> [!NOTE]
+> If you call `UpdateSlot` and turn on/off serial number visibility on the USB device descriptor (via `SetSerialNumberUsbVisible()`), you must reboot the YubiKey before the changes will take effect.
+This is most easily accomplished by unplugging the key and plugging it back in.

 ## UpdateSlot example